 As an immigrant uprooted from my home country at the age of six from parents that had already fled Eastern Europe, I grew up questioning my status as an “illegal alien” behind a new border.
 I became aware of the systems in power that decided my standing within the nation state, how I passed in some circles but couldn’t pass in others, and how some people were more valued than others based on a capitalist white heteropatriarchal norm.
 Intersecting with various facets of privilege and oppression, I have chosen to speak to these issues through my sculptural work.

-Victoria Helena Mihatovic is a Swedish born, Eastern European artist based in The Netherlands.
-She completed her Bachelor’s in Studio Art with a minor in Women’s and Gender Studies at Sonoma State University.
-Presently, she is relocating to London to complete her Master’s in Sculpture at The Royal College of Art.
+Victoria Helena Mihatovic is a multinational artist based in London.
+Presently, she is completing a Master in Sculpture at the Royal College of Art.
+She completed her Bachelor in Studio Art with a minor in Women’s and Gender Studies at Sonoma State University in California.
 Victoria has exhibited in the Bay Area, Los Angeles, (Chelsea) New York, and Amsterdam, The Netherlands.